aws-samples/aws-eda-slurm-cluster/docs/custom-amis.md

 The exception is Rocky 8 and 9, for which ParallelCluster does not provide pre-built AMIs.
 To use Rocky Linux, you must first build a custom AMI and specify it in your config file at **slurm/ParallelClusterConfig/Os/CustomAmi**.

-The easiest way is to start an EC2 instance, update it with your changes, and create a new AMI from that instance.
+The easiest way to create a new AMI is to start an EC2 instance with an existing ParallelCluster AMI, update it with your changes, and create a new AMI from that instance.
+You can find the official ParallelCluster AMIs using the ParallelCluster UI.
+Click on **Images** and the list of **Official Images** will be listed.
-You can then add the new AMI to your configuration file.
+After you create the a new AMI, you can then add it to your configuration file.

 ParallelCluster can also automate this process for you using EC2 ImageBuilder.
 When you build your cluster, example ParallelCluster build configuration files